expressjs/expressjs.com/_includes/readmes/session.md

 ### req.session.cookie

 Each session has a unique cookie object accompany it.
 This allows you to alter the session cookie per visitor.
-For example we can set `req.session.cookie.expires` to `false` to enable the cookie to remain for only the duration of the user-agent.
+For example, we can set `req.session.cookie.expires` to `false` to enable the cookie to remain for only the duration of the user-agent.

 #### Cookie.maxAge

-Alternatively `req.session.cookie.maxAge` will return the time remaining in milliseconds, which we may also re-assign a new value to adjust the `.expires` property appropriately.
+Alternatively, `req.session.cookie.maxAge` will return the time remaining in milliseconds, which we may also re-assign a new value to adjust the `.expires` property appropriately.
 The following are essentially equivalent